-Helen Corcoran was born and raised in the south of Ireland.
+Helen Corcoran grew up in Cork, Ireland, dreaming of scheming queens and dashing lady knights.
 She decided to become a writer at age eight, a potential career her mother felt would be usurped in three weeks.
-I(t’s been a long three weeks.)
+(It’s been a long three weeks.)
 She discovered fantasy and horror through the works of Michael Scott, Tamora Pierce, and Christopher Pike, and never quite stopped reading teen fiction when the term no longer applied to her.